vrtmrz/obsidian-livesync/README.md

 Available from on Chrome Web Store:[obsidian-livesync-webclip](https://chrome.google.com/webstore/detail/obsidian-livesync-webclip/jfpaflmpckblieefkegjncjoceapakdf)
 Repo is here: [obsidian-livesync-webclip](https://github.com/vrtmrz/obsidian-livesync-webclip).
 (Docs are work in progress.)

-## When your database looks corrupted
+## When your database looks corrupted or too heavy to replicate to a new device.

 obsidian-livesync changes data treatment of markdown files since 0.1.0
 When you are troubled with synchronization, **Please reset local and remote databases**.
 _Note: Without synchronization, your files won't be deleted._

+1. Update plugin on all devices.
 1. Disable any synchronizations on all devices.
-2. From the most reliable device<sup>(_The device_)</sup>, back your vault up.
+1. From the most reliable device<sup>(_The device_)</sup>, back your vault up.
+1. Press "Drop History"-> "Execute" button from _The device_.
+1. Wait for a while, so obsidian-livesync will say "completed."
-3. Click "Reset local database" on all devices.
+1. In other devices, replication will be canceled automatically.
+Click "Reset local database" and click "I'm ready, mark this device 'resolved'" on all devices.
-4. From _The device_ click "Reset remote database".
-5. From _The device_ click "Init Database again".
-6. Enable any sync or Hit the Replication button.

-And wait for a minute. your data will be uploaded and synchronized with all devices again.
+    If it doesn't be shown. replicate once.
+1. It's all done.
+But if you are sure to resolve all devices and the warning is noisy, click "I'm ready, unlock the database". it unlocks the database completely.

 ## Cloudant Setup